 Another aspect of reading trip and trail reports is that it whets my already huge appetite for hiking.
-I love that "Hey!
-What if I go there next summer?" feeling which sweeps over me after reading a particularly interesting trail description.

 Lastly, I count myself among those human beings who respect and treasure the wild places of the Earth.
-Sharing them is a mark of respect.

 If you've looked around this website, you probably won't be shocked when I admit that I spend a lot of time rooting out credible and enthusiastic trail descriptions.